-- Units issued by REITs and InvITs - Derivative Instruments as may be permitted by SEBI/RBI. - Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - Securitised Debt - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - Repurchase and reverse repurchase obligations in securities - The non-convertible part of convertible securities - Any other domestic fixed income securities - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - Any other instruments as may be permitted by SEBI from time to time. - The Scheme may participate in securities lending as permitted under the Regulations. - The Scheme may invest in other Scheme(s) managed by the AMC or in the schemes of any other mutual fund, provided it is in conformity with the investment objectives of the Scheme and in terms of the prevailing Regulations.
+- Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - Units issued by REITs and InvITs - Derivative Instruments as may be permitted by SEBI/RBI. - Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year

+- Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - Securitised Debt - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - The non-convertible part of convertible securities - Any other instruments as may be permitted by SEBI from time to time.

+The Scheme may invest in other Scheme(s) managed by the AMC or in the schemes of any other mutual fund, provided it is in conformity with the investment objectives of the Scheme and in terms of the prevailing Regulations.
 As per the Regulations, no investment management fees will be charged for such investments.

 The securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity as enabled under SEBI MF Regulations/circulars/RBI.
-The securities may be acquired through New Fund Offer (NFOs), secondary market operations and private placement, rights offers or negotiated deals.
+The securities may be acquired through New Fund Offers (NFOs), secondary market operations and private placement, rights offer or negotiated deals.